chaitanyanarukulla/201-learning-journal/Journal-3.md

 objects
 methods
 constructer Functions
-and Forloops in Constructer function
+and For loops in Constructer function